Table of Contents

 How architects benefit:

-- Auto-suggestions for better system structure
+- Auto-suggestions for improved system structure

-- Easier transitions between architecture styles
+- Smoother transitions between architectural styles

 Conclusion